WJDDesigns/Ultra-Vehicle-Card/README.md

 <img width="480" alt="Light Screenshot" src="https://github.com/user-attachments/assets/5fba8b7a-eae4-4e70-9c6b-b9b5be4e0feb">
 <img width="480" alt="Dark Screenshot" src="https://github.com/user-attachments/assets/5b112462-23c2-4a90-a576-3f97967ca947">

 This custom card allows you to display vehicle information in your Home Assistant dashboard, including the vehicle name, image, and fuel or charge level.
+For any EVs you will see an animation when charging.

 ## Installation